2017 Matt's Heroes

 Rebecca hopes to major in counseling at Santa Monica College.
 MSMF just helped Rebecca fulfill her dream of finding a youth health mental internship.
 MSMF worked with Lyn Morris, VP of Clinical Services at Didi Hirsch Mental Health Services, to create a first-ever teen-internship at Didi Hirsch for Rebecca, beginning this summer, and continuing through her years at Santa Monica College.
-MSMF and Didi Hirsch work together to encourage our city’s next generation of mental health professionals And we know that teens often prefer talking to other teens when they are in experiencing mental health pain, so the internship provides specially informed teens to help their cohorts.
+MSMF and Didi Hirsch work together to encourage our city’s next generation of mental health professionals and we know that teens often prefer talking to other teens when they are experiencing mental health pain, so the internship provides specially informed teens to help their cohorts.

 Neuwirth Counseling Team Chaired by Susana Recinos

-One of three 2017 Matt’s Hero Award Winners is the Neuwirth Counseling Team: Susana Recinos, Monica Aguilar, Neftali Gutierrez, and Alfredo Larios, at Alliance Neuwirth Leadership Academy, represented by Susana Recinos.
-Recinos and the Neuwirth Counseling Team, created original and ongoing mental health programming to maximize the value of the MSMF presentations for her six hundred 9th-12th grade charter students.
+One of three 2017 Matt’s Hero Award Winners is the Neuwirth Counseling Team: Susana Recinos, Monica Aguilar, Neftali Gutierrez, and Alfredo Larios at Alliance Neuwirth Leadership Academy, represented by Susana Recinos.
+Recinos and the Neuwirth Counseling Team created original and ongoing mental health programming to maximize the value of the MSMF presentations for her six hundred 9th-12th grade charter students.

 The Neuwirth Counseling Team will share their original programming with other schools.
 A month in advance of the MSMF-sponsored “Send Silence Packing” Active Minds prevention installation, through a survey to the students, Susana + team were able to identify 40 children (7% of the student body) who were at risk for suicide.
 The students received urgent and on-going counseling and Susana developed a realm of extracurricular yoga, meditation, art, and cooking classes to offer her students healthy stress relievers.
 They created a Speak Up Reach Out Campaign and had a symbolic closing Balloon Release Ceremony in which students each placed the name of something they wished to release in a balloon and all the students simultaneously released the balloons.